 COUNTER ORDER - event can only be played after the opposing player has played a card for its event.
 The opposing player's event is canceled.
+This event cannot cancel a combat, retreat, or pursuit event.

 DESTROYED BRIDGE - at any time during its move, if a Russian stack (except vedettes) is in a free area adjacent to a connection with a bridge, it can place a Destroyed bridge marker on that connection.
 The Russian stack spends 1 movement point to destroy the bridge and can continue its move.
 If the Russian stack does not have a movement point at the beginning of its move, the stack can still destroy an adjacent bridge.
 In any case, the stack is then turned to its has been Activated side.
 It will be necessary to spend 2 additional movement points to cross a connection with a Destroyed bridge marker over a minor river, thus 3 in total.
 You can only destroy 1 bridge per event played.